santiix/twisted_terraform_citrix_daas/README.md

 https://registry.terraform.io/providers/citrix/citrix/latest/docs/resources/daas_hypervisor_resource_pool#import

 If not already done so, you need to download, install and run the Citrix DaaS Remote Powershell SDK: https://www.citrix.com/downloads/citrix-cloud/product-software/xenapp-and-xendesktop-service.html

 To load the Citrix SDK, run asnp Citrix*
-Then run the following command:dir XDHyp:\HostingUnits
+Then run the following command:  dir XDHyp:\HostingUnits

 **Take note of the: HostingUnitUid**